dmerejkowsky/blog/content/post/2017-10-18-my-javascript-workflow.md

 I'm adding `flow` annotations *after* the whole TDD cycle.
 This is probably because I'm used to work with dynamically typed languages, so I'm still not used to static typing.
 Thus, I deal with types in a separate phase.
 If you come to "flowed" Javascript from a C++ background, you may prefer adding types first.
 I've also found that, when you don't have any tests, `flow` can be of great help during refactoring.
 {{</ note >}}

-Anyway, let's go through this steps one by one.
-You will see how the tools I use are tailored for the specific task.
+Anyway, let's go through these steps one by one.
+You will see how the tools I use are tailored for each specific task.

 # Writing code